Daiwa BG Spawns

 My Take- As stated earlier, the two piece streamlined bail wire is not really an upgrade so just ignore it.
 The improved protection of the line roller is definitely a good thing, but now that the reel has more mag-seals you're chained even tighter to Daiwa's service centres, unable to do even a routine line roller service yourself.
 Thankfully though one doesn't have to linger much on these details, because one look at the price tag is a definitive deal breaker in my opinion.
-The reel costs on average slightly more than the 2014 Spheros SW, a reel that is fully sealed, outperforms the Saltist in every aspect imaginable, and servicing it doesn't require a magic potion that's hidden inside the anus of a fire-spitting dragon roaming the farthest corner of Skull Island.
-Instead, grease works just fine.
+The reel costs on average slightly more than the 2014 Shimano Spheros SW, a reel that is fully sealed, outperforms the Saltist in every aspect imaginable, and servicing it doesn't require a magic potion that's hidden inside the anus of a fire-spitting dragon roaming the farthest corner of Skull Island.
+Grease works fine in that Shimano.
 If you need a smaller size than what's available in the genuine 2014 Spheros SW series, then get a Daiwa Tatula LT instead of the Saltist.
 A beautiful piece of machinery that's head and shoulders above the Saltist in my view.

 The "Saltist Nero", which is not to be confused with the "BG Nero" discussed earlier.
 This "Saltist Nero" is in essence an all-black version of the "BG Mag-Sealed" but with the streamlined bail wire found on the Saltist.
-This means that it has only one mag-seal around the pinion, has the altered spool seating with higher located drag knob seal like the Saltist, the rubber seal at the handle opening like the "BG Mag-Sealed" and Saltist, and the streamlined bail wire.
+This means that it has only one mag-seal around the pinion, has the altered spool seating with higher located drag knob seal, the rubber seal at the handle opening.
 This reel's build could be tricky to remember.
 Once you hear "Saltist Nero" it's natural that you'd think it's exactly the Saltist except in black, but you need to pause and remember that it doesn't have the mag-sealed ball bearing line roller found in the Saltist.